James Gallagher (California politician)

-James M. Gallagher (born March 7, 1981) is an American politician currently serving in the California State Assembly.
-He represents the 3rd Assembly district, located in the northern Sacramento Valley.
+James Matthew Gallagher (born March 7, 1981) is an American politician who has served as the U.S. representative from since 2026.
+A member of the Republican Party, he previously served in the California State Assembly from 2014 to 2026, representing the 3rd district located in the northern Sacramento Valley.
 Gallagher served as the Minority Leader of the California State Assembly from 2022 to 2025.

-Background
+Early life and education

-Gallagher is the descendant of Irish immigrants who settled northern California in the early 1800s.
-His paternal grandfather, Robert Gallagher, served four years (1985–89) on the Sutter County Board of Supervisors.
+Gallagher was born on March 7, 1981.
+He is the descendant of Irish immigrants who settled northern California in the early 1800s.
+His paternal grandfather, Robert Gallagher, served on the Sutter County Board of Supervisors from 1985 to 1989.

-Education

 After graduating from East Nicolaus High School, Gallagher earned a bachelor's degree in political science from UC Berkeley.
 Gallagher earned a JD degree from UC Davis.